Emperor Kōnin: Kugyō

-Kugyō (公卿) is a collective term for the very few most powerful men attached to the court of the Emperor of Japan in pre-Meiji eras.
+Kugyō (公卿) is a collective term for the very few most powerful men attached to the court of the Emperor of Japan before the Meiji era.

 In general, this elite group included only three to four men at a time.
-These were hereditary courtiers whose experience and background would have brought them to the pinnacle of a life's career.
+These were hereditary courtiers whose experience and background would have brought them to the pinnacle of their careers.
 During Kōnin's reign, this apex of the Daijō-kan included: